-In this research, the block diagram of the fuzzy logic system to estimate the ability of examinees as shown in Figure 2.
-There are 4 inputs to fuzzy system, namely:
+In this research, the block diagram of the fuzzy logic system to estimate the ability of examinees, as shown in Figure 2.
+There are four inputs to the fuzzy system, namely:

-- 1. Item difficulty level (b_i) , with 3 levels namely easy, medium and difficult. - 2. question discrimination (a_i), with 2 levels namely satisfactory and good. - 3.
-Probability of the examinees answer the question correctly (p_i) , calculated using Equation 1 [6].
+- Item difficulty level $(b_i)$ , with three levels, namely easy, medium, and difficult. - Question discrimination (ai), with two levels, namely satisfactory and good. - Probability of the examinees answer the question correctly $(p_i)$ , calculated using Equation 1 [6].